You are here: Urology Textbook > Adrenal glands > Adrenal insufficiency

 Etiology

 - Diseases of the adrenals (Morbus Addison): after (bilateral) adrenalectomy, autoimmune disease, tuberculosis, adrenal metastases, sepsis.
 Medications: ketoconazole, mitotane, suramin.
-Rare causes are sarcoidosis, infections such as histoplasmosis, blastomycosis, AIDS.
+Rare causes are sarcoidosis, infections such as histoplasmosis, blastomycosis, or AIDS.

 -